Feeling Wounded, Stuck, and Overwhelmed? You Maybe Be Suffering From Trauma or PTSD.

 Phase 1 of trauma counseling involves improving your sense of safety and stability.
 You enhance your coping skills to regulate your emotions, calm your nervous system and set appropriate boundaries so that you can live in a more supportive and peaceful environment.

 Phase 2 of trauma treatment involves active healing of the traumatic memory.
-Trauma resolution always includes skillfully revisiting the memory so that it can be placed into autobiographical memory.
+Trauma resolution always includes skillfully revisiting memories so they can be placed into autobiographical memory.
 This creates a sense of closure and an ability to move on.

-Phase 3 involves cultivating a richer and more rewarding life without the tyranny of trauma symptoms.
-You can achieve a sense of personal growth as you experience closure and arrive at a new meaning of your life.
+Phase 3 involves integrating what you have learned to cultivate a richer and more rewarding life without the tyranny of trauma.
+You might arrive at a new meaning for your life.

 Frequently Asked Questions About Trauma and PTSD Treatment